-In about 1999, the theater was converted to a nightclub called Dance Plex, containing a Seventies retro club, Polly Esther’s, and a 1980’s retro club, Culture Club.
+In about 1999, the theatre was converted to a nightclub called Dance Plex, containing a Seventies retro club, Polly Esther’s, and a 1980’s retro club, Culture Club.
 It was last used as Club Wet, which was closed in September 2009.

 The interior has been altered, although the lobby has only been repainted.
 The exterior, which is landmarked, has been completely preserved, including the sign.
 The auditorium was stripped back to bare brick in August 2011, and will reopen as rock climbing venue.

 Just login to your account and subscribe to this theater.